Key takeaways

 Can I open a Canadian sole proprietorship on a study permit?
 Yes.
 Study-permit holders who are eligible for off-campus work get a Canadian SIN, and a SIN is the requirement for registering a sole proprietorship and a CRA Business Number.
 The 24-hour work cap still applies to hours you personally spend running the business.

 Can I incorporate a company while studying in Canada?
 Yes.
-Federal CBCA and most provinces (including Ontario and BC) dropped director residency requirements years ago.
-You can be a director and shareholder of your own Canadian corporation while holding a study permit.
+Federal CBCA corporations (since Bill C-25, in force 2019), Ontario (since 2021), and BC (always) all accept a 100%-non-resident board, so an international student can be the sole director of a CBCA, OBCA, or BCBCA corporation — the federal route is no longer closed on director-residency grounds.
 The corporation needs a Canadian registered office address, which is where a virtual commercial address solves the practical problem of student housing not being a business-grade address.

 Will starting a business affect my study permit renewal or PR application?
 A legally compliant business — registered properly, hours under the cap, taxes filed — doesn't generally affect study permit renewals.
 What creates issues is undeclared self-employment income (CRA cross-checks), or working past the cap (IRCC can flag it during permit renewal or PR processing).
 Keep clean records, file taxes on time, and work with an immigration lawyer when the business reaches a scale where the cap might be at risk.